ARM-software/arm-trusted-firmware/readme.md

 ### Functionality

-*   Initial implementation of a subset of the Trusted Board Boot Requirements Platform Design Document (PDD).
-This includes packaging the various firmware images into a Firmware Image Package (FIP) to be loaded from non-volatile storage.
+*   Prototype implementation of a subset of the Trusted Board Boot Requirements Platform Design Document (PDD).
+This includes packaging the various firmware images into a Firmware Image Package (FIP) to be loaded from non-volatile storage, and a prototype of authenticated boot using key certificates stored in the FIP.

 *   Initializes the secure world (for example, exception vectors, control registers, GIC and interrupts for the platform), before transitioning into